Strongpreneur#Business Growth Strategies

 Marketing expenses include all the expenses your enterprise must pay out for activities that promote sales.
 Marketing expenses are sometimes called “Selling Expenses”.

-Many enterprises have difficulty is making a profit because they do not spend enough money on marketing.
+Many enterprises have difficulty making a profit because they do not spend enough money on marketing.
 If the result of the marketing expense of that your enterprise sales more, then you are safe in considering the money well spent.

 General and Administrative Expenses